These are the most expensive houseplants in the world

 Half Moon Philodendron Pink Princess

 Characterised by bright pink shades on dark green leaves, this Pink Princess philodendron can thrive both in soil and water and is native to Columbia.
-While the small plants with few leaves come at an estimated price of USD 100-300 (RM 44.20 – 1,320), larger ones cost much more.
+While the small plants with few leaves come at an estimated price of US$100 to US$300, larger ones cost much more.

 Alocasia Azlanii